Nepali Mandir

 Shri Samrajeswar Pashupatinath Mahadev Mandir, also known as the Nepali Mandir (नेपाली मंदिर), Kanthwala Mandir and Mini Khajuraho (Kanthwala in Hindi means wooden), is one of the oldest and most famous temples in the holy city of Varanasi.
 This temple has great religious importance in Hinduism and is dedicated to the Lord Shiva.
 Constructed in the 19th century A.D by the King of Nepal, the temple is made of terracotta, stone and wood and is replica of the Pashupatinath Temple in Kathmandu.

 History

 The King of Nepal, Rana Bahadur Shah took exile in Varanasi from 1800 to 1804 and titled himself as "Swami Nirgunanda".
 During his exile, he decided to build a replica of Pashupatinath Temple in Varanasi.
 Construction of the temple commenced during his exile / stay in Varanasi.
 During the construction, Shah moved back to Nepal.
 On 25 April 1806, Rana Bahadur Shah was stabbed to death by his stepbrother, Sher Bahadur Shah.
-His son Girvan Yuddha Bikram Shah Deva completed the project 20 years after the deadline.
+His son Girvan Yuddha completed the project 20 years after the deadline.
 The land was later transferred to Rana Bahadur Shah by Kashi Naresh in the year 1843.
 The temple, adjacent area, Lalita Ghat and a dharamshala, belongs to the Nepal government.